Dublin

 The dependent persons and discretionary clauses

-The humanitarian clause may be applied when the other criteria are not applicable and humanitarian reasons arise, whereas the sovereignty clause may be applied when the transfer is not going to be implemented within the time limits for reasons not foreseen in the Regulation, i.e., health issues.[4]
-In 2022, 90 take charge requests were made under the humanitarian clause, 27 of which were accepted.
-One such case concerns an adult male from Ivory Coast, with severe mental health issues whose application to be transferred to France to their sister, under the humanitarian clause, was approved.
+The humanitarian clause may be applied when the other criteria are not applicable and humanitarian reasons arise, whereas the sovereignty clause may be applied when the transfer is not going to be implemented within the time limits for reasons not foreseen in the Regulation, i.e., health issues.

-The program is supported by EU funding, at the request of the concerned Member States, with assistance from the EU Asylum Agency and IOM.
+In June 2022, the voluntary relocation programme was agreed upon with the aim of providing concrete support to frontline countries (MED5) to manage increased flows of asylum applicants.
+The programme is supported by EU funding, at the request of the concerned Member States, with assistance from the EU Asylum Agency and IOM.
 More specifically, resettlement activities are 100% financed by the Asylum, Migration and Integration Fund (AMIF).
 The transfers are carried out with the cooperation of the Asylum Service of the Ministry of the Interior of Cyprus, the European Asylum Service (EUAA), the European Commission and the International Organization for Migration (IOM).[5]
 In December 2022, the first relocations of 48 Syrian and Afghan refugees took place.[6]

 Procedure

-All asylum seekers aged 14 and over as well as their dependants, also aged 14 and over, are systematically fingerprinted and checked in Eurodac.[10]
+All asylum applicants aged 14 and over as well as their dependants, also aged 14 and over, are systematically fingerprinted and checked in Eurodac.[13]
 There is no specific policy in place for cases where applicants refuse to be fingerprinted and, to CyRC’s knowledge, there have been no cases to indicate such practice.

 The Dublin procedure is systematically applied in all cases;[14] when lodging an application for asylum, the applicant also fills in a Dublin questionnaire where they have to state any previous travel or any relatives present in another Member State.
 Should they have travelled through another Member State or have relatives present in one Member State, the Dublin Unit invites the applicant for an interview.